-- 39. Due to the size of cruise ships (i.e. at lease remetes), the Great Barrier Reef Marine Park Act 1975 require these vessels to carry a licensed pill, in designated Compulsory Pilotage Areas to provide for safer navigation through the waters of the Commonwealth Great Barrier Reef Marine Park.
-The locations of the Compulsory Pilotage Areas are described in the Great Barrier Reef Marine Park Regulations 1983. - 40.
-The managing agencies may grant Marine Parks permits allowing cruise ships access to the General Use Zone and other zones within the chipping Areas under the relevant Zoning Plans, and access to other zones and log turns, including a planning area, when transiting to or from designated anchorages or using transit corridors
+- 39. Due to the size of cruise ships (i.e. at least 70 metres), the Great Barrier Reef Marine Park Act 1975 require these vessels to carry a licensed pilot in designated Compulsory Pilotage Areas to provide for safer navigation through the waters of the Commonwealth Great Barrier Reef Marine Park.
+The locations of the Compulsory Pilotage Areas are described in the Great Barrier Reef Marine Park Regulations 2019. - 40.
+The managing agencies may grant Marine Parks permits allowing cruise ships access to the General Use Zone and other zones within the Shipping Areas under the relevant Zoning Plans, and access to other zones and locations, including a planning area, when transiting to or from designated anchorages or using transit corridors.